billbuchanan/csn09112/week03_ns/labs/README.md

 set nat source rule 2 translation address masquerade
 ```

-Now, from Kali, create an SSH connection to the default gateway on the firewall (172.16.x.254 in the Fig.1 above) using the ``vyos`` user:
+Now, from Kali, create an SSH connection to the default gateway on the firewall (172.16.x.254 in the Fig. 2 above) using the ``vyos`` user:

 ```
 ssh 10.10.x.254 -l vyos